Food Security Resource Network

 • Self-Pay Program: Those without an eligible health plan or who don’t qualify for government assistance, but still want the convenience of home-delivered meals for themselves or a loved one, this program offers nine health-condition menus with a variety of meal options at only $7.99/meal (with a 10% discount for veterans or for those who subscribe for deliveries).

-• Currently undergoing chemotherapy, radiation therapy (excluding radioactive iodine treatment), hormone or targeted therapy, including immunotherapy
+• be undergoing chemotherapy, radiation therapy (excluding radioactive iodine treatment), hormone or targeted therapy, including immunotherapy;

-• Underwent surgery, chemotherapy, radiation or targeted therapy in the last 3 months (including immunotherapy)
+• have had surgery, chemotherapy, radiation or targeted therapy in the last three months, including immunotherapy;

-• Have been discharged from a hospital in the last 3 months (cancer-related)
+• have been discharged from a cancer-related hospitalization in the last three months; or

-• Receiving adjuvant or neoadjuvant treatment (ie, add-on therapy given before/ after main therapy)
+• be receiving adjuvant or neoadjuvant treatment (ie, add-on therapy before/after main therapy).

-• The N4L Home Delivered Meal Program provides meals planned by a Registered Dietitian to meet the nutrient requirements of clients for general health and well-being and for 36 medical indications including, but not limited to: Chronic Kidney Disease, End Stage Renal Disease, and Congestive Heart Failure.
+• The N4L Medically Tailored Meal Program provides meals planned by a Registered Dietitian to meet the nutrient requirements of clients for general health and well-being and for 36 medical indications including, but not limited to: Chronic Kidney Disease, End Stage Renal Disease, and Congestive Heart Failure.
 Our meals are free from dairy, peanuts, gluten and pork.

 • Medicaid and Older American Act Recipients: N4L provides meals to beneficiaries under most Medicaid and Older American Act programs.
 If you have a Case Manager, they will be able to tell you if home delivered meals are part of your benefits.
 If you don’t know or don’t have an assigned Case Manager, contact your Medicaid provider or local Area Agency on Aging, who may be able to help.